• Skip to table of contents

 How Do I Apply?

-Applications for January 2024 enrollment for the Online MSW program are open through 11:59 p.m.
-ET on Tuesday, October 24.
 To be considered for admission to UNC School of Social Work, you must provide documentation of the following in your UNC Graduate School application:

 • Bachelor’s degree in any discipline, earned from an accredited four-year college or university (or the international equivalent of a bachelor’s degree)